neo-project/docs/docs/en-us/gettingstarted/develop.md

    ![neocontract](../../zh-cn/gettingstarted/assets/neocontract.png)

 3. In the Solution panel, right click the project and then select `Manage NuGet Package`.
 Uninstall the NuGet reference for `Neo.SmartContract.Framework`.
+(Neo.SmartContract.Framework in the template is Neo 3.0.0 preview5).

 4. Right click the project name and then `Paste` to paste the `Neo.SmartContract.Framework.dll` copied before into the NeoContract project list.